csc340-uncg/su26-crud-api-demo/README.md

       -   There are other rules for authorization [here](https://docs.spring.io/spring-security/reference/servlet/authorization/authorize-http-requests.html#authorize-requests)
       -   Provide a login configuration.
 This can either be [default or customized](https://docs.spring.io/spring-security/reference/servlet/authentication/passwords/form.html#servlet-authentication-form-custom).
       -   Add an [exception handler](https://docs.spring.io/spring-security/reference/servlet/authentication/passwords/form.html).
 If a request is not authorized based on the rules defined above, the app will send a GET request to /403.
 You can customize this whatever you want but you MUST have the endpoint mapped in some controller.
-      -   Logout is also permitted for everyone.
+      -   Login is also permitted for everyone.
       -   Configure an authentication manager.
 We are using the BCryptPasswordEncoder from Spring Security, and the previously mentioned CustomUserDetailsService to enforce the above rules for any user who logs in.
       -   Note that when we create Users ([UserService ](https://github.com/csc340-uncg/su26-crud-api-demo/blob/8f7f793bd84d174d98703b8e90a8a742a1acc903/src/main/java/com/csc340/crud_api/users/UserService.java#L24)), we employ this same password encoder, that way passwords are never stored in plain text.
 However, we need to create the [Bean](https://github.com/csc340-uncg/su26-crud-api-demo/blob/8f7f793bd84d174d98703b8e90a8a742a1acc903/src/main/java/com/csc340/crud_api/security/SecurityConfig.java#L68) in SecurityConfig before we can inject it in the Service.
 Very straight forward, I know.